9 ways You can reduce your environmental impact

-There are many ways in today’s society to reduce your environmental impact, often its easiest starting small and going from there.
-The easiest way to start is to stop purchasing products that cause harm to the environment.
+There’s a variety of ways in today’s society to reduce your environmental impact, often its easiest starting small and reduce your carbon footprint with time.
+The easiest and best way to start is to stop purchasing products that cause harm to the environment.

 Easier said than done right.
 Within our everyday shopping, simple changes can help significantly.
 Using products that aren’t wrapped in plastic or providing your own reusable bags is a great start.
 If you are keen to go one step further, check some of the products you use, your shampoo, conditioner and deodorant, all can be organic and be made from natural ingredients.

-As I have specialised in deodorant, I have become aware of the impact’s deodorant can have on the environment.
+As I have specialised in deodorant and in the skincare industry, I have become aware of the impact’s deodorant can have on the environment.
 Starting with air pollution from the ingredients released when you spray deodorant, to the packing and transport of that product.
 There are even scenarios of water pollution caused from washing off products when showering, that result in unneeded chemicals in the ocean.

 Switch to renewable energy